 The problem Lisa thinks, is that some companies haven’t audited how their brand appears in the digital landscape:

 “Despite the world being digital, a surprising number of brands don’t have a digital strategy.”
-Lisa I Brand Consultant
+Lisa I STRATEGIC BRAND CONSULTANT

 Yikes.
 The situation is particularly critical for brands that are product-driven.
 Or, brands that rely on interpersonal networking, like B2B businesses.
-With purchasing reduced and tradeshows cancelled, how do they connect with stakeholders without a brand-driven digital presence?
+With purchasing reduced and tradeshows sputtering back to life, how do they connect with stakeholders without a brand-driven digital presence?
 In short: they don’t.

 What’s it all mean for brand-building now?

 “The changes businesses face are immense, complex, and quick.
 Tried and true brand-building principles still apply though.
 A unique product and purpose are key, and performance across all touchpoints is vital.
 To make it happen, you need exec-level action and total company buy in.”
-Julian I Chief Strategy Officer and Partner
+Julian I MANAGING PARTNER

 Tech transformation.
 Demanding consumers.
 Touchpoint complexity.
 Transparency.
 And, most of all, an up-and-coming generation that has grown more confident than ever in expressing their expectations.
 The business of brand-building was already getting pressure from all sides, and 2020 raised the bar.
-When taken seriously and with action, a brand has what it takes to succeed beyond 2020.
+When taken seriously and with action, a brand has what it takes to succeed.